|04/05/15||Marbehan||RUE DES SPORTS 24||Belgium|

 Maybe it were his early influences like Boys Noize, Tiga, the Warp label or even Hip Hop acts like Tyler the Creator, that made his music so very well attracted by the people.
 Maybe it is his inimitable production technique, like sampling sound with an old video camera.
 Or it is his passion for music that makes him sitting at home in the middle of summer and producing in-your-face techno tracks.
 Anyway, the people loved his new stuff, and after several recommendations on Twitter, he got in contact with Boys Noize, who liked the music from the young Munich boy.

 Sounds like a normal new artist story?
 But one thing is for sure: SCNTST is not normal.
 He is sick.
 He is avantgarde.
-He still lives at his parent’s house.
-And he probably is the only artist at Boysnoize Records, who has been to a club only one time – and hated it.
-In fact, it was a mainstream commercial club for people from 16 years old.
-And SCNTST is neither mainstream nor commercial.
+And most of all, SCNTST is not mainstream nor commercial.

 SCNTST has released his first Album ‘Self Therapy’ on BNR in 2013, along with further releases like Premelodic Structures (2012), Percee Scan (2013), his contribution J’ah Wut Dub’ on Miami Noize 5 (2014), or his Remix ‘Dood’ for Claude Van Stroke (2014).

 Two releases are currently in the pipeline and will hit stores this summer.